monojit18/ValidateOCRApp/Readme.md

 ​			<img src="./Assets/Manual-Intervention-3.png" style="zoom:33%;" />

-This is an imperotant task...as I always mention that 100% automation is NOT always possible.
+This is an important task...as I always mention that 100% automation is NOT always possible.

-There are and there will be senarios which need some Manual intervention or other for meeting some lager goal; e.g. like in this case, the job of the DevOps admin who is running this Setup CD pipeline, is to check and add the OCR API key into the KeyVault - so he has to go the portal and get the API ket from respwctive resource(s) and then add into the KeyVault.
+There are and there will be scenarios which need some Manual intervention or other for meeting some lager goal; e.g. like in this case, the job of the DevOps admin who is running this Setup CD pipeline, is to check and add the OCR API key into the KeyVault - so he has to go the portal and get the API ket from respective resource(s) and then add into the KeyVault.

 Application deployment steps in ADO can actually read from KeyVault and proceed seamlessly.